thetatoken/theta-infrastructure-ledger-explorer/README.md

 npm install
 mv config.cfg.template config.cfg
 ```
-Now the config.cfg file is created, change `blockchain.start_height` in config file to the snapshot height on the theta node.
+Now the config.cfg file is created, change `blockchain.startHeight` in config file to the snapshot height on the theta node.
 After setting the config file and start height, we can run crawler using this command.
 ```
 node run.js
 ```